dgfitch/ld17/README.markdown

 20100425 15:44:13 - Flare clicky mechanics partly working.

+20100425 16:30:53 - Crawlers pop out of the sides, and take damage from flares hopefully...

+20100425 16:31:58 - Does putting quotes around the crap the helicopter pilot say make it obvious it's coming from a game entity in the sky?
+I HOPE SO!

+20100425 16:42:57 - Testing ogg plugin.
+Not as easy to use as I hoped.
+Doh.

 ## TODO

-Lock cursor to window?
-Fullscreen?

-make enemies take damage from flares

 Enemies:
   "Turrets"
   Flyers?
   Hoppers?
 Sounds
-  Player hit
+  Player hit by enemy
+  Flare drop
   Enemy stunned
   Enemy death
   Player death